dbkaoshi/change-created-and-modified-date-on-a-file/README.md

 ## How to use

 - 1.Select Files: Choose the files you want to modify from your computer
-- 2.Set Times: Set modified, created, and accessed date which you want to change for the selected files
+- 2.Set Times: Set modified and created date which you want to change for the selected files
 - 3.Download: Click "Modify Timestamps" button and get your modified files instantly